-Chief financial officers (CFOs) might be intrigued by cloud computing’s money saving potential, but they’re still being cautious about moving core financials to the cloud,
+Chief financial officers (CFOs) might be intrigued by cloud computing’s money saving potential, but they’re still being cautious about moving core financials to the cloud, according to market researchers.

 But that will soon change, these experts predict, as finance organizations shake their outmoded fears about cloud security, and Software as a Service (SaaS) financial applications and cloud ERP reach parity with on-premises financial systems.